PipedreamHQ/pipedream/docs/docs/workspaces-and-credits-faq/README.md

 ### What's in the Basic plan?

-You have access to everything you had on the Pro plan.
+You have access to everything you had in the Pro plan.
 A <a href="https://pipedreamhq.typeform.com/to/XtJ8R9Hq">GitHub integration</a>, folders to organize workflows, and other features are coming soon.

 ### Why the plan / pricing changes?